maadunson128/IoT-based-perpetual-water-system-for-Rudra-Block/README.md

 ## Individual Task Explanation:

 ### **Task 1 - Data Collection & Communication**
-   We placed each ultrasonic sensors connected with ESP32’s on each tank to sense the data current water level and water volume (derived using water level data and surface area which is calculated by dimensions of the tank).
+   Each ultrasonic sensors connected with ESP32’s on each tank to sense the data current water level and water volume (derived using water level data and surface area         which is calculated by dimensions of the tank) was placed on the top of the tanks.

    Now, for communication between two ESP32’s, we chose ESP NOW which is very reliable over 100m practically if there is no interference like metal, and concrete walls        between them.
-We are going to place the sensors on the top of the Tanks so this condition is ideal for our ESP NOW communication.
+Placement of the sensors on the top of the Tanks so this condition is ideal for our ESP NOW communication was done.

-   Next we written code for both the controllers ESP32 and another ESP32 which is BharatPI ESP32 with Simcom module.
+   Next the code for both the controllers ESP32 and another ESP32 which is BharatPI ESP32 with Simcom module was written.

    Here, both the controllers connected with sensors will be connected into a network by ESP NOW where ESP32 act as slave and BharatPi will act as Master.
    The master will send a signal to the slave ESP32 via ESP NOW.
 After receiving the signal,  ESP32 will send trigger signal to the sensor to get the water level data from    Tank 1 in cm.
 After the that, slave ESP32 will send the data (water level, water volume) to the BharatPi ESP32 via ESP NOW.
 After getting the data, the BharatPI will       get sensor data from its sensor in Tank 2 and combine all the data (water level and water volume for both tanks) ready to send for the cloud.

 ---